chisness/aipoker/aipoker.md

 **Exploitability comparisons**

+Game theoretic techniques robust against all opponents

+performance against libratus capped out at 30k hands

+behavioral strategy \sigma_i distribution over actions for each information set, utility of strategy profile is esxpected value, e-nash equilibrium is so that each player can gain at most e by deviating

+lossless vs lossy abstraction
+abstracting in games is nonmonotonic (Waugh et al AAMAS 09)

+measured in action abstraction of HUNLE 10^15 nodes and 10^12 infosets, beats card abstraction with 10^5 infosets but loses to card abstraction with 10^7 infosets, more training and larger buffer improve performance (they used 1 GPU)

+can't solve subgames indpeendently in imperfect info games blueprint for whole game, strategy for subgame give opponent choice of blueprint or subgame model and want to solve for our subgame strategy so that opponent isnt better off choosing subgame model for any private type sh emay have --> safe allow opponent to get back in the subgame the sgifts she has given so far --> unsafe can apply recurisvely, include action that opponent made instead of just using a default abstraction

 ### CFR Step by Step
-External sampling CFR detailed code and walk through (how values change over many iterations)
+External and/or chance sampling CFR detailed code and walk through (how values change over many iterations)

-### Python External Sampling Kuhn Poker Implementation
+### Python External/Chance Sampling Kuhn Poker Implementation
 Ideally connect to ACPC server

 ### Kuhn Poker Results